Peppermint OS: Design principles

 Peppermint OS ships with few native applications and a traditional desktop interface.
 What originally made it unique was its approach to creating a hybrid desktop that integrated both cloud and local applications.
 In place of traditionally native applications for common tasks (word processing, image editing), it once shipped with the custom Ice application, which allows users to create site-specific browsers (SSBs).

 In Peppermint OS, the open-source Firefox browser is used to enable a site-specific browser (SSB) for cloud applications.
 Instead of opening a browser and then visiting an application site, a dedicated browser window is integrated into the system for a specific application.
 Support for Firefox (alongside Chromium and Chrome web browsers) was added to the custom Ice application in 2015, allowing the creation of SSBs in a web browser window.

 Peppermint OS is a project where you can marry the cloud to the desktop.
 As with any Ubuntu based operating system, applications can be installed natively from Ubuntu compatible repositories, allowing one to run cloud-based applications alongside desktop software.
 Like any other Linux distribution, it allows installing packages like LibreOffice, GIMP, VLC, Skype, etc. Peppermint is built from Ubuntu and supports whatever Ubuntu supports.
 Peppermint OS ships with mintInstall, Synaptic, and GDebi to facilitate this.

 Around October 2024, Peppermint started shipping with Librewolf as the default browser.

 Nomenclature

 Peppermint's namesake is Linux Mint.
 The developers originally wanted to make use of configuration and utilities sourced from Linux Mint coupled with an environment that was less demanding on resources and more focused on web integration.
 They felt that the concept was a "spicier" version of Mint, so the name Peppermint was a natural fit.

 While Linux Mint is known for its Cinnamon desktop, Peppermint originally used a default desktop that was a hybrid based mainly on selected components from it, LXDE, and XFCE that were significantly more lightweight.
 As of 2022, the hybrid desktop environment was phased out in favor of XFCE.

-Peppermint has consistently released updates on a decent cadence since at least 2010, when it was first released.
+Peppermint has consistently released updates at a decent cadence since at least 2010, when it was first released.